UnluckyNinja/tfm-localization-mod/README.md

   You can enable BepInEx's console window for logging information.
 4. The extracted files will reside in "<game_root>/BepInEx/plugins/LocalizationMod/extracted"

+### Bonus: Merge translated text into English text for further translation
+Check out https://observablehq.com/d/868f3531598e4d2e, and follow instructions.
+You can do it when the game updated to merge latest untranslated text.

 ## Import custom translations files (for players)
 1. Put translations in "<game_root>/BepInEx/plugins/LocalizationMod/langs"
 2. Its path should be exactly the same as when it was extracted, but in "langs" folder rather than "extracted".
 3. The game will have a little longer loading time as injecting translations from disk.

 ## Develop locally
+0. Setup development environment for dotNET.
 1. Clone this project.
 2. Go the game's folder, copy "Assembly-CSharp.dll" to "lib" folder in the project folder
 3. Choose your favorite editor and IDE, type `> dotnet build` to compile it to DLL.